yet-another-static-site-generator/yass/others/README.md

 - generatedocs.tcl - script to generate code documentation. **Important:** run this script from the main project directory, not from this.
-- robodocada.rc    - configuration file to generate development documentation
+- robodocada.rc    - configuration file to generate the code documentation
 - robodoc.css      - CSS for code documentation
 - yass-icon.png    - icon for AppImage
 - yass.desktop     - desktop file for AppImage